 STATA 13 will be used to perform all the statistical analyses.
 Additionally, Graphpad Prism 5 will be used for constructing graphs.
-Database including all the variables for the analyses was constructed on Microsoft excel and converted to dat format to be used on STATA
+Database including all the variables for the analyses was constructed in Microsoft Excel and converted to dat format to be used on STATA